plumed/install-plumed/README.md

 ![Test](https://github.com/Iximiel/install-plumed/actions/workflows/test.yaml/badge.svg?branch=main&event=push)
 </div>

-*Iximiel/install-plumed* installs plumed in your workflow in a standardize fashion.
+*Iximiel/install-plumed* installs plumed in your workflow in a standardized fashion.

-This action synergise with using [ccache](https://ccache.dev/) and [actions/cache](https://github.com/actions/cache).
+This action synergize with using [ccache](https://ccache.dev/) and [actions/cache](https://github.com/actions/cache).

 An example of calling this action in your workflow is: